Last Updated August 10, 2022

 You can access the following schools and Child Tax Credit guidance as a Google doc here.

-Each qualifying household can get up to $3,600 for each child under age 6 and $3,000 for each child between 6 and 17.
+The expanded Child Tax Credit provides each qualifying household up to $3,600 for each child under age 6 and $3,000 for each child between 6 and 17.
 The credit is not a loan, and it does not change eligibility for public benefits.
-Families can receive half of their new credit in 2021 and the remaining half in 2022 when they file a tax return.

 Schools have a unique opportunity to reach parents and guardians for CTC outreach.
 All levels of administration from principals and superintendents to guidance counselors and teachers can play a role in bringing millions of dollars in much needed support to the most vulnerable families.